Skip to main content

 DHA (docosahexaenoic acid) an omega-3 fatty acid, is important for health and development.
 It supports a healthy heart, brain function, joint mobility, eye health, healthy skin and hair, as well as a healthy immune response.

-DHA and Pregnancy
+DHA And Pregnancy

 Omega-3 DHA is the most important fatty acid for pregnancy because it’s a critical building block to your baby’s brain, retina and nervous system.
 But it’s not all about baby; it’s also a major ally for expecting moms, too.
 DHA can help support healthy labor and delivery outcomes, while studies have shown that it also helps to support mood and well-being during postpartum.

-DHA and Breastfeeding
+DHA And Breastfeeding

 Your baby continues to develop at a rapid pace after birth, so it’s equally important that you incorporate DHA into your diet while you’re breastfeeding.
 Research has shown that DHA can support your baby’s healthy immune system development as well as their attention and focus.
 It also promotes positive vibes in moms, too.